kiwicom/orbit/readme.md

 <Alert>Hello World!</Alert>
 ```

-If you want to use a custom theme inside your project, it’s necessary to generate a theme object from `orbit-design-tokens` and use it in `<ThemeProvider />` component from `styled-components`.
+If you want to use a custom theme inside your project, it’s necessary to generate a theme object from `orbit-design-tokens` and use it in `<ThemeProvider />`.
 See [this document](https://github.com/kiwicom/orbit-components/tree/master/.github/theming.md) for more information.

+If you want to use a custom dictionary inside your project, it’s necessary to pass `dictionary` prop to `<ThemeProvider />`.
+See [this document](https://github.com/kiwicom/orbit-components/tree/master/.github/dictionary.md) for more information.

+Or you can check whole `<ThemeProvider>` component See [this document](./src/ThemeProvider) for more information.

 For live preview check out [Storybook](https://kiwicom.github.io/orbit-components/) or [orbit.kiwi](https://orbit.kiwi).